 Do Minibus Drivers Need an Operator’s Licence?

-If you operate a passenger-carrying vehicle (PCV) with 9 or more passenger seats and receive payment for transporting passengers—whether directly or indirectly—you are legally required to hold an Operator’s Licence.
-This applies regardless of whether payment comes from fares or as part of a broader service, such as school fees or event tickets.
-Essentially, if you're transporting passengers for hire or reward, you must comply with these legal requirements.
-This is particularly relevant for schools, clubs, and private organizations.
+Do Minibus Drivers Need an Operator’s Licence?
+If you operate a passenger-carrying vehicle (PCV) with 9 or more seats and receive payment—whether directly or indirectly—you are legally required to hold an Operator’s Licence.
+This applies if payment comes from fares, school fees, or event tickets, as you’re transporting passengers for hire or reward.
+Schools, clubs, and private organizations must comply with these regulations to ensure lawful operation.

 Minibus Operator’s Licence: Is It Required?